 Windows: C:\Users\you\AppData\Local\Escape Motions\Rebelle 3\Colors

-MacOS: user/Library/Application Support/Escape Motions/Rebelle 3/Colors
+macOS: user/Library/Application Support/Escape Motions/Rebelle 3/Colors

-For exporting and sharing your color sets for fellow Rebelle artists, go to Rebelle menu > Help > Show Library Folder, open “Colors” folder with a list of color sets and upload your color set to Community forum.
+For exporting and sharing your color sets for fellow Rebelle artists, go to Rebelle menu > Help > Show Library Folder, open the “Colors” folder with a list of color sets and upload your color set to the Community forum.

-The most popular color sets will be hand-picked to Color Set web page.
+The most popular color sets will be hand-picked to the Color Set web page.
 So if your love for colors is overflowing, hit up Rebelle, create a palette from your choice and spread the love.

 ✓ Did you know that you can create a color set from any image?
 Simply import an image to Rebelle, and the software will use the hues in your reference photo or painting to create a unique palette.
 You can also choose how many colors (4,9,16 or 25) your palette will have.